Omni Calculator logo

 How many degrees do I set for a hexagonal frame miter cut?

-If you want to set the miter cut for a hexagonal frame, you should set it to 30 degrees.
+If you want to set the miter saw for a hexagonal frame, you should set it to 30 degrees.
 To calculate this:

-1. Determine the total internal angle of a hexagon, which is 120 degrees.
+1. Determine the total internal angle of a regular hexagon, which is 120 degrees.

-2. Divide this angle by 2 to get the angle for each joint, resulting in 60 degrees.
+2. Divide this angle by 2 to get 60 degrees for the miter angle for each board.

-3. Divide this joint angle by 2 again to find the miter cut degree.
+3. Subtract this joint angle from 90 degrees to find 30 degrees for the miter saw angle.

 4. Lastly, set your miter saw to 30 degrees.